mihaipopescu/vscode-cram/README.md

 ![syntax highlight example](images/syntax01.png)

-> Note: Writing cram files could be very sensitive to editor settings and make sure you have any kind of auto-formatting disabled such as tabs/spaces indentation, EOLs,
+> Note: The Cram language is sensitive to whitespace.
+Make sure to have any kind of formatting disabled in your IDE, such as tabs instead of spaces, predefined indentation, etc.

 ## Known Issues

 Language syntax issues:
-- commands using multi-line strings
 - commands declaring multi-line functions

-## Release Notes
+# Release Notes

+### [0.2.0] - 2019-02-18

+- Fixed support for heredoc strings
+- Fixed syntax highlight for comments starting with `.`

-### 0.1.0
+### [0.1.0] - 2016-05-01

-First public cram language support in VSCode for basic syntax highlight.

-## Planned features:
-- Test runner integration
+- Basic syntax highlight for Cram language

 ## License